cassandra-perez/cassandra-perez/README.md

   North Fairview High School, Class of 2017-2021
 - **Senior High School Diploma**
   New Era University, Class of 2021-2023
+- **Bachelor of Science in Information Technology**
+  New Era University, Class of 2023-Present

 ### Certifications
 - **SQL and Relational Databases 101** - Cognitive Class